Kitbashery/kitbashery.github.io/docs/modular-ai/ai-module.md

 ## Usage Notes:

-Components that inherit from this base class are automatically hidden in the editor. to prevent this comment out the `OnValidate() method:
+Components that inherit from this base class are automatically hidden in the editor.
+You cab prevent this by commenting out the `OnValidate() method:
 ```csharp
         private void OnValidate()
         {